profess-dev/profess/paper/paper.md

 All together, the new `PROFESS` structure improves usability and facilitates rapid development, while retaining the advantages of compiled code.
 For example, recent work using orbital-free DFT for crystal structure prediction was enabled by the robust geometry optimizations offered by the Atomic Simulation Environment and would not have been possible with earlier `PROFESS` releases.

-# Example application

-mention random structure searching too

 # Acknowledgements

-Wojciech Jankowski, Chuin Wei Tan, Thomas Ginnis, Pascal Salzbrenner Johannes Dieterich, Florian Libisch
+The authors gratefully acknowledge Wojciech Jankowski, Chuin Wei Tan, Thomas Ginnis, Pascal Salzbrenner, Johannes Dieterich, and Florian Libisch.
-MolSSI

 # References